 Executive Vice President, Chief Financial Officer

-Mardi C. Dier joined Portola in August 2006 and has served as executive vice president and chief financial officer since November 2013.
-Ms. Dier oversees the finance and accounting, investor relations, information technology and facilities departments.
-Prior to that, she was senior vice president and chief financial officer.
-Ms. Dier has taken Portola public and successfully raised approximately $760 million in public and private equity offerings.
+Mardi Dier joined Portola in August 2006 as senior vice president and chief financial officer and has served as executive vice president and chief financial officer since November 2013.
+Ms. Dier is responsible for leading the corporate finance, accounting, information technology, global supply chain, investor relations and corporate communications functions.
+Ms. Dier brings to Portola nearly 20 years’ experience in the life sciences industry.
+During her tenure at Portola, she has successfully led a series of private, public and alternative financings.
 Previously, she served as vice president of investor relations at Chiron Corporation from 2003 until its acquisition by Novartis Pharmaceuticals in April 2006.
-Prior to joining Chiron, she served as a director in the West Coast investment banking practice at Prudential Securities, where she focused on client development, equity underwriting and mergers and acquisitions for biotechnology and other life sciences companies.
-Ms. Dier was previously at KPMG Peat Marwick in the audit department of KPMG Peat Marwick.
+Prior to joining Chiron, she served as a director in the West Coast investment banking practice at Prudential Securities, where she focused on client development, equity underwriting, and mergers and acquisitions for biotechnology and other life sciences companies.
+Ms. Dier began her finance career in the audit department of KPMG Peat Marwick.

-Executive Vice President, Chief Commercial and Business Officer
+Executive Vice President, Chief Human Resources Officer